 - Participants must obtain AACAP membership which is FREE for medical students.

 - Students must commit to working 8 hours per day for the duration of the fellowship which will last 12 consecutive weeks; fellowships with a duration of less than 12 weeks must receive approval by AACAP.
-NOTE: Fellowships less than eight weeks will NOT be considered.
 [IMPORTANT: Fellowships less than eight weeks will NOT be considered.]

-- Participants agree to provide a poster presentation, if accepted, at the 64th Annual Meeting, October 23-28, 2017, Washington, DC.
+- Participants agree to provide a poster presentation, if accepted, at the 68th Annual Meeting.

 - Participants agree to submit all required reporting documentation directly after the AACAP Annual Meeting, including a final report, a copy of the new research poster (if applicable), a copy of a thank you letter to the funder, and an evaluation of the program completed by the participant and the mentor.